WojtekKamilowski/CI_PP1_CDVMR/README.md

 [Back to Table Of Contents](#table-of-contents)

 ### Color
-The chosen color scheme was a combination of white and blue tones which is to symbolize the mediterranean theme, they are the colors of the mediterranean sea, and white houses which could be well known as a part of the Greek landscape.
+The chosen color scheme was a combination of white and blue tones which is to symbolize the Mediterranean theme, they are the colors of the Mediterranean sea, and white houses which could be well known as a part of the Greek landscape.
 The initially chosen blue color was found on color-hex.com and was different to the one on the final version of the website as it was changed during accessibility tests and checking their contrast on WebAIM.

 ![Color scheme](docs/features/colors.jpg)